 TG: When you say create your picture, what does that mean?

 SL: I can begin to log that the fruit in this wine smells baked.

-TG: OK but if I had to be you, what would that look like?
-You’re looking straight out in front of you slightly down; you say that it’s kind of a white blank canvas?
-Then you smell ripe, smoky plums?
+TG: OK, but if I had to be you, what would that look like?
+You’re looking straight out in front of you and slightly down; you say that it’s kind of a white blank canvas.
+Then you smell ripe, smoky plums.
 What does that look like?
 What happens?

-TG: So speaking of the category of fruit, you have your hands straight out in front of you at arm’s length and slightly down.
+TG: Speaking of the category of fruit, you have your hands straight out in front of you at arm’s length and slightly down.
 What does category of fruit mean?
 What does it look like?